 Anyway, as an orientation leader, you are that first bridge onto Hawk Hill, into our family.
 I want to help incoming freshman have that foundation, to make that connection, and to feel as at home at SJU as I do.
-And all the while, I hope to join in a new family, a new team, in order to make that happen.
-Then through their year, help my freshmen to find their passions and become a part of whatever families on campus that they find them in.
+And while red shirts make up one family, one team here on campus, being a part of that family and team would be a great opportunity to help my freshmen to find their passions and become a part of whatever families on campus that they find them in throughout the year.
 To help them come out of their freshman year thinking “wow, I am so lucky to be surrounded by such wonderful people” kinda like I am right now.

 "We’ve all seen the movies, heard the songs, and read the novels romanticizing the “greatest city in the world.”
 New York City is the Big Apple, the City, the Melting Pot where lives from all over converge to create a bustling metropolis of wonder, excitement and success.
 And aren’t those components what make the grand cliche of New York?
 Isn’t that why everyone has grown to revere this place?
 Well, it’s not for me and I’m willing to bet it isn’t for a lot of you too.